sebsk/BUTTER/ImageCaptioning_pretrain/README.md

 PyTorch 0.4.1 (along with torchvision)

 ## Modification
-LSTM unit cell weights and word embeddings learned from `text_autoencoder_pretrain` are imported as initialized weights for supervised fine-tuning. **ONLY SUPPORT ATT2IN MODEL**
+LSTM unit cell weights and word embeddings learned from `text_autoencoder_pretrain` are imported as initialized weights for supervised fine-tuning. **ONLY SUPPORT ATT2IN MODEL**.

 Refer to `changes.txt` for more details.